Harry Styles Revealed His Guilty Pleasure & Every One Direction Fan Can Relate

 Advertisement

-In addition to admitting that he works out to One Direction songs, Styles also answered whether he prefers boxers or briefs, his favorite curse word, how old he was during his first kiss, and his first ever celebrity crush (Jennifer Aniston.
+In addition to admitting that he works out to One Direction songs, Styles also answered whether he prefers boxers or briefs, his favourite curse word, how old he was during his first kiss, and his first-ever celebrity crush (Jennifer Aniston.
 Honestly, taste!).
-Styles also gave yet another sweet answer when asked to pick his favorite body parts on a woman, saying eyes, smile, and character.
+Styles also gave yet another sweet answer when asked to pick his favourite body parts on a woman, saying eyes, smile, and character.

 Adding to his relatability, Styles also said he would be a florist if he wasn’t a singer, so excuse us while we go cry about how cute that would be.